Team Wanderlust | 24 April 2023

 July is usually one of the busiest months for travel.
 School's out, and the weather in many parts of the world is at its warmest and sunniest.
 In the northern hemisphere, summer celebrations are in full swing, national parks are prime for exploring and the world's best beaches burst into action.

-But, we hope we can give you ideas for where to go in July if we can... and if we can't get to them this year, to plan them in for next.
-So, whatever you're looking for from your July getaway – be it short, sunny and sweet, or packing in as many culture and natural highlights as several weeks allows – you'll surely find something to suit you from our selections.
+Whatever you're looking for from your July getaway – be it sunny and sweet, or packing in as many culture and natural highlights as several weeks allows – you'll surely find something to suit you from our selections.

 Skip ahead to your chosen travel type by clicking on one of the below, or keep scrolling for the full list: